msh9/codinginthetrenches.com/content/post/2014-04-03-java-it-is-a-variety-of-things.md

   - tips

 ---
-Just a quick fun post on a wonder of Sun and Oracle marketing: The product named &#8216;Java&#8217;.
+Just a quick fun post on a wonder of Sun and Oracle marketing: The product named 'Java'.

 There is no one thing that the product name Java refers to and depending on the context it may be a cloud service or a programming language.